AllegedlyLuca/plateupFPV/README.md

 ## Issues

 * Most UI indicators do not look at the player in first person.
-Those that do, may focus on another player if you are in a multiplayer lobby.
-* Multiplayer specific:
-  * If the lobby host enters crane mode, first person mode is disabled for all players.
-  * If a non-host player enters crane mode, first person does not disable properly.
+Those that do focus the player closest to the back of the restaurant.
-* Unconfirmed: A restaurant failing may cause a game crash.
+* Unconfirmed: A restaurant failing may cause a game crash for non-host players.

 ## Who am I?